alfonsogober/gdax-lambda-buyer/README.md

 }
 ```

+If only using the purchase features the API scopes required are: `trade`

+If also using the deposit features the `transfer` scope is also required.

 Save and close.
 This file is listed in .gitignore so you don't have to worry about accidentally checking it in to Git.

 ### Adjust Parameters